-The following Viewpoint has been submitted for the above Topic.
+The following Viewpoint has been submitted for the Topic above.

-The following Arguments have been submitted for the above Viewpoint.
-For each argument, the top Counter is listed too, if there are any.
+The following Arguments have been submitted for the Viewpoint above.
+For each argument, the top Counter is also listed, if any.

 M4A can lead to earlier diagnosis and treatment, potentially saving lives that might be lost under a system where access is dependent on insurance coverage.